 Hi everyone!
 I’m Avalon, a Dutchie who has been living in many different countries, who loves to discover new cultures and different ways of thinking.
 I’m a cultural anthropologist and teach Dutch to foreigners.
 I grew up close to the sea, which is one of my favorite places to be!

 In 2014, I organized the first AvaLingua Exchange Meeting (called Language Exchange Nijmegen) in Nijmegen, only because I wanted to meet Spanish speakers.
 It turned out that a lot of people showed up at that first meeting and because I enjoy organizing and connecting people, I decided to make it a weekly event.
-During the last years it was not only me who organized the meetings, but many people helped me during the time I was abroad or at the other side of the country: Emilie, Jana, Suzanne, Janice, Robert, Manu and Kiki, thank you!
-Right now, Antoine, Sophia and Thijs are in charge of the meetings in Nijmegen.
+During the last years it was not only me who organized the meetings, but many people helped me during the time I was abroad or at the other side of the country: Emilie, Jana, Suzanne, Janice, Robert, Manu, Kiki and Sophia, thank you!
+Right now, Thijs and Antoine are in charge of the meetings in Nijmegen.
 Also we started organizing the meeting in different cities.
 At the moment Emma and Özlem are organizing in Rotterdam and Fiona and Marleen in The Hague.
 Every now and then, I join the meetings and help with the organization.
 I support the team and together we create the AvaLingua Exchange community!

 It’s always an honor for me to organize the meetings.
 Every meeting I have the chance to meet wonderful people from different countries.
 I see a lot of happy faces and all the time new friendships are made and we speak a lot of languages.
 LANGUAGES, FRIENDS & CULTURES.
 Connecting these that's what it's all about and my main objective in life.